webdott/articles/ckcp6iuom003b8vs1e5svas2t.md

 - Use of PHP and JQuery AJAX calls

+> Note: The operating system used for the article is Ubuntu 18.04.

 The app deployed to Heroku is just a simple HTML5 form:

 ![form_picture.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1594928635604/ZBwJlTJfr.png)